paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-327-weapon-systems-development-and-related-matters.md

   (A) the program incorporates clearly defined major system interfaces between the major system platform and major system components, between major system components, and between major system platforms;

-  (B) such major system interfaces are consistent with the widely supported and consensus-based standards that exist at the time of the milestone decision, unless such standards are unavailable or unsuitable for particular major system interfaces; and
+  (B) such major system interfaces are consistent with the the 11 So in original. requirements of [section 4401(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4401/a&num=0&edition=prelim); and

   (C) the Government has arranged to obtain appropriate and necessary intellectual property rights with respect to such major system interfaces upon completion of the development of the major system platform; or